 4.1 What will happen if my systems do not support TLS 1.2?

-If you do not upgrade your SSL/TLS library to support TLS 1.2 before June 30th, 2017, your shop may face critical security risks and your shop's mobile orders will no longer be transferred from Shopgate to your shopping system.
+If you do not upgrade your SSL/TLS library to support TLS 1.2, your shop may face critical security risks in the future and your shop's mobile orders will no longer be transferred from Shopgate to your shopping system.

 On top of that, your customers may not be able to use PayPal on your desktop shop anymore.